 A traumatic brain injury (TBI) is a type of brain dysfunction caused by a violent blow or head injury.
 TBIs are classified into two categories: penetrating and non-penetrating.
 Penetrating TBIs happen when an object goes through brain tissue, such as a bullet or bone fragment.
 Non-penetrating (“blunt force”) TBIs are the result of an external force strong enough to move the brain around inside the skull, like a car accident, fall, or sports injury.

-Cognitive and physical changes can result from a TBI.
-Some of these changes might manifest immediately after the traumatic event, while others take longer to develop.
-Repeated head injuries may cause a type of brain degeneration called chronic traumatic encephalopathy (CTE).
-Severe, long-term changes in your mental and physical abilities can make it difficult to complete basic tasks and hold down a job.
+Cognitive and physical changes resulting from a TBI can manifest immediately after the traumatic event, while others take longer to develop.
+(Repeated head injuries may cause a type of brain degeneration called chronic traumatic encephalopathy, or CTE).
+So even if you have TBI symptoms that don’t meet the requirements of 11.18—perhaps because they started more than three months after the injury—you can still get disability benefits if you can show that changes in your mental and physical abilities keep you from working at any full-time job.

 Because TBIs result in damage to the brain, they can have an effect on a wide variety of body systems.
 The most common symptoms fall into three categories: physical, mental, and sensory.